 Jesus himself chose the time of when to present the Bread of Life Discourse teachings.
-What are the odds that this discourse would fall so close to the Passover.
-Jesus could have chosen any other week or month out of the year.
+What are the odds that this discourse (along with the Last Supper, one year later) would fall so close to the annual celebration of Passover.
+The probability that Jesus did this on “accident” is roughly “one percent.”
+Meaning, “math” says Jesus did this on purpose.
+The Lord could have chosen any other week or month out of the year.

 The Passover was near (John 6:4).
 The Israelites not only had to sacrifice the lamb, but had to eat the flesh of the lamb to be in covenant with God.
 Exodus 12

 In the Book of Exodus, three main commands were given by God to the Israelites in order for firstborn children to be saved:

 First: Sacrifice the lamb.
 Second: Apply blood of lamb to doorposts and lintel of house where flesh will be consumed.
 Third: Eat flesh of lamb.

 The mark of blood was “only” allowed on houses where flesh of lambs would be consumed.
 Flesh could not be taken outside the house.
 7,46